Greenwood median real estate price is $454,686, which is less expensive than 86.2% of California neighborhoods and 40.2% of all U.S. neighborhoods.

 One of the notable things about Greenwood is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Greenwood neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Greenwood neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 9.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.2% of all neighborhoods in America.

 Did you know that the Greenwood neighborhood has more Yugoslav and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.5% of this neighborhood's residents have Yugoslav ancestry and 0.8% have Croatian ancestry.